-Consulting Agreement with Christopher Benjamin
+Consulting Agreement with Christopher Benjamin.

-The Company has entered into an agreement with Christopher Benjamin to act as the Company's interim Chief Financial Officer.
+The Company has entered into an agreement with Christopher Benjamin to act as the Company's interim Chief Financial Officer during 2011 and 2012.
 The agreement provides a monthly retainer fee of \$2,250 for up to 25 hours of work per month and \$100 per hour beyond that level.
-The agreement may be terminated by the Company upon 30 days' written notice.
+The agreement was terminated on January 3, 2013 in connection with Mr. Benjamin's departure as the interim Chief Financial Officer.